noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 Visual Studio 2017 is the current EQEmulator standard for binary compilation.
 Please ensure that your system meets the [[Visual Studio 2017 Minimum System Requirements](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-system-requirements-vs#visual-studio-2017-system-requirements)].

-Visual Studio 2019 may also be used..though, less is known about the stability of this platform.
+Visual Studio 2019 may also be used..though, less is known about the stability of this platform with the EQEmulator code base.

 This setup assumes an install on a 64-bit Windows operating system with 32-bit target binaries.